rohanshah-sre/multiplelog-transaction/README.md

 ### What You’ll Learn Today
 In this lab we'll simulate a transaction through multiple logs and review the logs and specific transactions, via transaction IDs, through Dynatrace DQL.
-This lab will provide a quick setup of a cron job that with generate 6 log files in 3 different formats.
+This lab contains a prebuilt setup deployable via code spaces which will spin up a kubernetes cluster and deploy a container which will generate 6 log files in 3 different formats.
 This is useful for anyone looking to find commmonality of specfic values across multiple log files.

 ### In this lab we will...
-1. Setup a log simulation shell script
-1. Deploy Dynatrace OneAgent
+1. Deploy a k8s cluster in github codespaces
-1. Setup an cronjob on a Linux VM
+1. Generate logs and ship them to the Dynatrace logs ingest api
 1. Review the generated log entries in Dynatrace
 1. Learn basic parsing syntax for Dynatrace DQL
+1. Learn advanced use cases for leverging DQL to build analytics and reporting

 ![such dql, much wow!](img/1.png)